coldstar1993/mina-zkapp-e2e-testing/README.md

                     zkAppPrivateKey
                 );
 	```
-* thirdly, deploy `VoteDelegateContract` and later trigger a tx to init it with Membership & XTokenContract accounts and some other parameters.
+* thirdly, deploy `VoteDelegateContract` and later trigger a tx to init it with Membership & XTokenContract accounts and some other parameters as below:.
 	```
 		        voteDelegateContract.initOrReset(zkAppAddress, membershipZkAppAddress, new MerkleMap().getRoot(), newDelegateTargetAddress, voteDelegateContractPrivateKey);

 	```
-* forthly, deploy `ConsumerContract` and later trigger a tx to init it with Membership account and some other parameters.
+* forthly, deploy `ConsumerContract` and later trigger a tx to init it with Membership account and some other parameters as below:.
 	```
 				consumerContract.initOrReset(zkAppAddress, UInt64.from(1), consumerContractPrivateKey);
 	```